 Generously sponsored by The Versailles-Giverny Foundation

 More than twenty years have passed since Save Venice first funded the conservation of the façade of the Scuola Dalmata.
 In June 2023, a small piece from the façade detached and fell to the ground below.
-Following an initial examination by Venice’s fire department, conservators from the UniSVe firm conducted a thorough check of the entire Istrian Stone façade.
+Following an initial examination by Venice’s fire department, conservators from the UniSVe firm conducted a thorough check of the entire Istrian stone façade.
 They noted that while still in good condition following the previous restoration, some issues were identified that warrant a maintenance treatment.

 The Scuola di San Giorgio degli Schiavoni, or the Scuola Dalmata, was established in the fifteenth century by the Dalmatian Slavs (called “Schiavoni”) who lived in Venice.
 In 1551, on the one-hundredth anniversary of their founding, the Scuola Dalmata hired Giovanni de Zan, head architect of the Arsenale, to rebuild the façade of their confraternity in Castello; his design follows the style of Jacopo Sansovino.